Ibn Battuta Award

 Thus begins the book, "Ibn Battuta, Travels in Asia and Africa 1325-1354" published by Routledge and Kegan Paul.

 The Ibn Battuta Award is given by the Anthropology Program at Kansas State University to the anthropology major who has submitted the best anthropological research paper each year.
 The award is given in recognition of quality research and writing and consists of a cash prize and book describing the adventures and discoveries of Ibn Battuta, a 14th century Muslim traveler.
-The awardee(s) will be recognized at the annual Sapiens Symposium, scheduled for the Thursday before 'dead week' near the end of the Spring semester (generally late April).
+The awardee(s) will be recognized at the annual Sapiens Symposium, scheduled for the Thursday before 'dead week' near the end of the Spring semester (April 26, 2018).

 Past winners of the Ibn Battuta Award: